Source MySQL #

 , andDELETE

-privileges for the heartbeat table to the user configured for replication -
+privileges to the user for the heartbeat table. -

 -